Six Nations fixtures 2026 – every game in the men’s competition

-Your quick guide to the 2026 Six Nations fixtures, including UK broadcaster information for this weekend's matches
+Your quick guide to the 2026 Six Nations fixtures, including UK broadcaster information for the final weekend of matches

-With three rounds of the 2026 Six Nations complete, only defending champions France can claim a Grand Slam while Wales (favourites for the Wooden Spoon) remain the single outfit yet to win a match.
+An extraordinary day of Six Nations rugby saw the championship blown wide open with just one round of matches to play.

-This year’s contest to lift the Six Nations trophy resumed when Ireland defeated Wales 27-17 to climb to second in the table.
+France’s hopes of landing a Grand Slam went up in smoke as they crashed 50-40 to Scotland at Murrayfield.
+Their sole consolation was a late try bonus point which enabled them to top the table on points difference from the Scots.
+Both teams have 16 points ahead of Super Saturday.

 Read more: All the information you need about the Six Nations